kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 Now we have to decide, if we want to log in to our computer from GUI (desktop/login manager - little unstable, but pretty) or from terminal (fast and secure)

+If you use a graphical login manager and you're switching from some other graphical environment, don't forget to switch desktop enviroment in your login manager, e.g. sddm.
+See [how to swap desktop environments](https://github.com/kyberdrb/Linux_tutorials/blob/master/ARCH_How_to_change_desktop_enviroments.txt)

 ### TERMINAL LOGIN

 #### Edit file `~/.xinitrc`